Westinghouse Park

 Historic Legacy

-The park is defined by Thomas Boulevard on the south, the busway/railroad tracks on the north, Murtland Street on the west, and Lang Avenue on the east.
+The park sits comfortably between Thomas Boulevard to the south, the busway/railroad tracks to the north, Murtland Street to the west, and Lang Avenue to the east.

 Natural Features